ActionLabNetwork/ourvoice/config/content/faq.md

 ## 7. I am ready to post.
 Are there any restrictions on what I can write?

 To protect all users, all posts are moderated before they appear on the platform.
-Moderation happens twice per day (morning and afternoon Mon-Friday) by a small team of moderators at {{ frontmatter.stakeholder3}}, {{ frontmatter.stakeholder1}} and {{ frontmatter.stakeholder2}}.
+Moderation happens every weekday morning by a small team of moderators at Action Lab at {{ frontmatter.stakeholder3}}, {{ frontmatter.stakeholder1}} and {{ frontmatter.stakeholder2}}.

 The [{{frontmatter.deployment}}](/) platform has Community Guidelines that govern participation on the platform.
 The platform is guided by the core principles of the {{frontmatter.project}} including: